 Welcome!
-This site is intended to serve as a resource for all persons involved with or interested in the ongoing efforts to redesign the mental health system in Milwaukee County to be increasingly community-based, person-centered, trauma-informed, and recovery-oriented.
-Resources and meeting information will be regularly updated and accessible primarily through the right-hand navigation on this page.
+This site is a resource for anyone involved with or interested in the ongoing efforts to redesign the mental health system in Milwaukee County to be increasingly community-based, person-centered, trauma-informed, and recovery-oriented.
+Resources and meeting information are regularly updated and accessible through the left- and right-hand navigation on this page.
 We also present a data dashboard that will be periodically updated to reflect the progress toward the collective goals of redesign stakeholders.
 Please let us know if you have any suggestions on how to improve the content or functionality of this site.
 Thank you!

 Mental Health Redesign SMART Goals 2013-2014